pars2997/Small-Mammal-Indices/ReadMe.txt

-This repository contains the necessary R code and data to reproduce the results of Parsons et al. (2021).
+This repository contains the necessary R code and data to reproduce the results of Parsons et al. (2021; DOI: 10.1139/cjz-2020-0298)
 This project compared the efficacy of 4 different indices for small mammal density.
 Two indices were based on live trapping: minimum number alive and captures per unit effort.
 Two indices were based on camera
 trapping: proportion of camera nights detecting a species and the number of independent photos.
 The data and